nus-cs2113-AY2223S1/tp/docs/team/than-duc-huy.md

     - GUI functionality
     - Text to Recipe Parsing
     - Text to Recipe List Parsing
-    - Add detailed manual testing for GUI and Storage features
+    - Manual testing (including making the files for manual testing)